-On July 19, 2018, AGI in simultaneous transactions repurchased 1,000,000 shares of common stock (the "Shares") at \$7.40 per share and re-sold the shares to a large well-known institutional money manager (the "Purchaser") at \$7.40 per share.
-The Shares were purchased by the Company from ESL pursuant to a Securities Purchase Agreement dated July 18, 2018.
+On July 19, 2018, AGI in simultaneous transactions repurchased 1,000,000 shares of common stock (the "Shares") at \$7.40 per share and re-sold the Shares to a large well-known institutional money manager (the "Purchaser") at \$7.40 per share.
+The Shares were purchased by the Company from ESL pursuant to a Securities Purchase Agreement.
 The Shares were sold to the Purchaser through Craig-Hallum Capital Group, LLC ("Craig Hallum").
 Craig-Hallum acted as a dealer in this transaction and received an ordinary brokerage commission from the Purchaser.